fawazshohiebar/petroaddhub/content/collections/pages/en/visitor-competitions.md

           tag: h2
           uppercase: false
         section_label: 'Organised by: Sharjah Kennel Club'
-        description: 'This is a beauty contest for hunting dogs where winners will be given prizes.'
+        description: 'This is a beauty contest for hunting dogs where winners will be given prizes' -
-  -
     type: set
     attrs: